 And, why not?
-Herb are the staple of civilizations past for treating common ailment including pain.
+Herbs are the staple of civilizations past for treating common ailments including pain.
 Many of the natural remedies I share have benefits beyond pain control.

 If you want to “makeover” your medicine cabinet, you can start the process with some natural pain remedies.

 Your body has to stay on the defense and keep alert for anything that looks like a threat.
 Daily assaults in our environment force our bodies have to fight the “fires” of inflammation continually.